 What Does Oral Appliance Therapy Involve

 An oral appliance prevents your airway from sagging down by either repositioning your jaw or holding your tongue.
 Some types of oral appliances, like night mouthguards, are available in pharmacies.
 However, they come in one-size-fits-all, and their use is strongly discouraged to treat sleep apnea.
 To have a successful therapy, your oral appliance needs to be custom-fitted to your mouth.

 This treatment is less intrusive than sleeping with a CPAP device, so many patients prefer it.

-At Kevin Kay DDS Family & Cosmetic Dentistry, Dr. Kevin Kay is trained in dental sleep medicine and can fit you with an oral appliance once you have been diagnosed with sleep apnea.
+At Kevin Kay DDS Comprehensive Family Dentistry, Dr. Kevin Kay is trained in dental sleep medicine and can fit you with an oral appliance once you have been diagnosed with sleep apnea.
 This therapy is effective for people with mild to moderate forms of sleep apnea.

 Types of Oral Appliance Therapy

 There are several different types of oral appliances that can be used to treat snoring and sleep apnea.
 The two most common ones are described here:

 Benefits of Oral Appliance Therapy